 “I’m not sure,” replied Keira, “but it certainly makes me feel better!”

 So, try out these products (and a heavy pour of red wine) and I’ll keep my fingers crossed that they work for you, too!

-- The Body Shop Green Tea Mask $17 – if you only try out one thing, make it one this, because it’s amazing.
+- The Body Shop Green Tea Mask $17 – if you only try out one thing, make it this one, because it’s amazing.
 I think it would likely work to revitalize any skin type, even if you don’t have to contend with breakouts.
 Coat it on heavily (I usually just hit my T-Zone), leave it on for about 15 minutes, and scrub it off with warm water.
 Do this 1-2 times per week.
-Be careful not to get it in your eyes. . . it’s powerful stuff!
+Be careful not to get it in your eyes . . . it’s powerful stuff!

 - PRID Drawing Salve $8 – it smells terrible, looks worse, and has the consistency of tar, but it works better than almost anything else with which I’ve tried to combat cystic acne.
 Next time you feel one of those super-painful lumps forming, glob some of this on before going to sleep at night.
 Repeat for a few nights until the cyst comes to a head or deflates entirely.